 We do not foresee any conflict of interest, and this disclosure is aimed at highlighting any issues that may potentially lead to ethical issues that must be resolved applying the highest standards.

 Reprex B.V. is a for-profit entity in its very early, validation phase, with no employees on the payroll or substantial income.
-According to Dutch law, in this early phase, Daniel is technically on a payroll but is paid only after the company has any income.
+According to Dutch law, in this early phase, Daniel is technically on a payroll but is paid only after the company makes any income.
 Reprex does not have any income or work that may question the objectivity of the work made with Arab Barometer.

 It has a forming agreement as a subcontractor of the University of Amsterdam IViR research institute, handling their data and surveying work, which is not directly or indirectly related to the Arab Barometer program.

-Reprex was contacted by a researcher at Kantar, the producer of Eurobarometer, and currently waiting for managerial approval to start a small project with Kantar’s internal R user group.
+Reprex was contacted by a researcher at Kantar, the producer of Eurobarometer, and is currently waiting for managerial approval to start a small project with Kantar’s internal R user group.
 We believe that this created no conflict of interest, on the contrary, it may have some extra benefits if Arab Barometer’s (otherwise public) survey files and Eurobarometer’s (otherwise public) survey files are professionally compared.

 They are seeking similar engagements with several European universities (and commercial policy / business research entities, and a J++, a data journalism organization) using our technology which are usually not survey-focused and are even less likely to cause any conflict of interest with Arab Barometer.

 Reprex B.V. is solely financed by its two natural person co-founders, Daniel Antal and Réka Szentirmay, Hungarian citizens residing in the Netherlands, and they are seeking to participate in the AI+Blockchain Validation Lab of Yes!Delft with the intention of validating the feasibility of their business plan.
 Their business plan relies on successfully acquiring paid engagements in the business research, academic research and journalistic research communities.
-They are in this procedure and passed the first phase successfully.
+They are in the procedure and passed the first phase successfully.

 Templ, Matthias, and Valentin Todorov.
 2016.
 “The Software Environment R for Official Statistics and Survey Methodology.”
 Austrian Journal of Statistics 45 (March): 97–124. https://doi.org/doi:10.17713/ajs.v45i1.100.